venmo/swaggergenerator/README.rst

-swagger_generator
+swaggergenerator
 =================

-Creating swagger/OAS specs for an existing api by hand is tedious and error-prone. swagger_generator fixes this by creating schemas from example interactions:
+Creating swagger/OAS specs for an existing api by hand is tedious and error-prone. swaggergenerator fixes this by creating schemas from example interactions:

 Generation is a three step process.
 Here's an example using `httpbin <https://httpbin.org/get>`__: